danizen/tryrdflib/README.md

 ## How to build and test

-There is a support package to link rdflib and Virtuoso using pyodbc.
-It requires modifications to pyodbc because SPARQL queries return IRIs and string literals with a language code.
+There is a package required to link rdflib and Virtuoso using pyodbc.
+It requires modifications to pyodbc because SPARQL queries return IRIs and special literals containing additional semantics (a language code).
 We need to distinguish these to be right.

-There may even be blank nodes in results - which are not strings either.
+There may also be blank nodes in the result; not with MeSH RDF, but with other Semantic datasets.

-So, both of these repositories are included as sub-modules.
-The way I expect this to work:
+So, virtuoso-python is a git sub-module.

 ```
-(cd thirdparty; mkdir wheels)
-(cd thirdparty/virtuoso-python; ./setup.py bdist_wheel; cp dist/*.whl ../wheels)
-(cd thirdparty/pyodbc; ./setup.py bdist_wheel; cp dist/*.whl ../wheels)
+cd thirdparty/virtuoso-python
-pip install -f thirdparty/wheels -r requirements.txt
+pip install -r requirements.txt
+./setup.py bdist_wheel
+pip install dist/*.whl
+cd ../..
+pip install -r requirements_extra.txt
 ```

-I'll do Linux first; Windows has some challenges here.